You go the extra

-An extra step to remove
+G-XI Technology: an extra step to remove

-coagulation factor XIa (FXIa)
+activated coagulation factor XI (FXIa)

 16%